marketdesignresearch/CA-BNE/README.md

 In addition to the first price rule, our code also provides an implementation of quadratic and other core-selecting payment rules in LLLLGG, but it should be noted that quadratic requires a quadratic program (QP) solver such as CPLEX to be installed.

 The callback function writes out a file representing the strategy at each iteration.
 The code for this example can be found  [here](src/ch/uzh/ifi/ce/cabne/examples/LLLLGGFirstPrice.java).
 The progress of the algorithm can be visualized with the help of another [Python script](scripts/llllgg_anim_BNE.py).
-The approximate equilibrium should look like this:
+The approximate equilibrium should look something like this:

 ![LLLLGG First Price BNE](misc/plots/LLLLGGFirstPrice.png)